L400-RTI/Training-material/workshop.md

 ## Overview of the content

-The content is built from 12 modules, spanning ingestion of data, manipulation of data when needed using the KQL language and visualize & analyze data using KQL, Real-Time Dashboards and Power BI, CI/CD and architectural approaches, Security and Networking.
+The content is built from 13 modules + 1 appendix, spanning ingestion of data, manipulation of data when needed using the KQL language and visualize & analyze data using KQL, Real-Time Dashboards and Power BI, CI/CD and architectural approaches, Security and Networking.

-1. Connectors
+1. Introduction to RTI
 2. Real-Time Hub
-3. Ingestion
+3. Connectors
-4. Analytics
+4. Ingestion
-5. Dashboards
+5. Data modelling
-6. Rules (Activator)
+6. Analytics
-7. Actions
-8. AI + Copilot
+7. AI + Copilot
+8. Dashboards
-9. Data modelling
+9. Rules (Activator)
+10. Actions
-10. Security
+11. Security
-11. Networking
+12. Networking
-12. CI/CD and ALM
+13. CI/CD and ALM
+14. Appendix

 ![Real-Time Intelligence in Microsoft Fabric](/assets/images/Real-Time%20Intelligence%20in%20Microsoft%20Fabric.png)